digital-asset/docs.daml.com/docs/2.8.0/docs/daml-finance/concepts/lifecycling.rst

 :ref:`Replacement <type-daml-finance-lifecycle-rule-replacement-rule-7648>` rules), or it can create the new version of the instrument as part of its implementation.
-The latter can be useful if information required to create the new version is only available upon processing of the event, as is the case for :ref:`Generic Instrument
+The latter can be useful if information required to create the new version is only available upon processing of the event, as is the case for the evolution of the :ref:`Generic Instrument
-<type-daml-finance-interface-instrument-generic-instrument-instrument-11652>` evolution, as well as
+<type-daml-finance-interface-instrument-generic-instrument-instrument-11652>`, as well as
 other :doc:`Contingent Claims <../instruments/generic/contingent-claims>` based instruments.

 .. _time-vs-election-lifecycling: